DefGuard/defguard/.github/pull_request_template.md

 # Dev Branch Merge Checklist:

+- [ ] If testing requires changes in the environment or deployment please update the documentation first and attach the link to the documentation section in this pool request
 - [ ] I have prepared end-to-end tests for all new functionalities
 - [ ] I have performed end-to-end tests manually and they work
 - [ ] New and existing unit tests pass locally with my changes